Covid-19 Surveillance tutorial guide

 ToA_Successful-submission-history_Screenshot.png

-3.11.
 Congratulations!
 You have completed your first analysis step.

 Check outputs

 You can check the outputs of your workflow by navigating back to the workspace Data page and clicking on your sample data table.
-You will see several new columns that contain the outputs of your workflow.
+You will see several new columns with the outputs of your workflow.
 For example, the reads_uBAM column includes links to the sequences file (circled below) that now lives in your workspace’s cloud storage.

 ToA_Data-table-with-new-columns-of-generated-data_Screenshot.png

-You will use these sequence files in your next analysis step where you will assemble your viral sequences to a known reference.
+You will use these sequence files in your next analysis step, where you will assemble your viral sequences to a known reference.

 4. Assemble viral sequences